The Cleveland Museum of Art

 This figurine represents the best-known type found in graves at Tlatilco, an early farming village.Description

 This figurine represents the best-known type found in graves at Tlatilco, an early farming village on the outskirts of Mexico City.
-The type is known as the “pretty lady” after its representatives’ sweet faces, fancy hairstyles, pinched waists, and flaring hips and thighs.- Stories From Storage.
+The type is known as the “pretty lady” after its representatives’ sweet faces, fancy hairstyles, pinched waists, and flaring hips and thighs.- Stories from Storage.
 The Cleveland Museum of Art, Cleveland, OH (organizer) (February 7-May 16, 2021).Year in Review - 1962.
 The Cleveland Museum of Art, Cleveland, OH (organizer) (October 24-November 25, 1962).

-- {{cite web|title=Standing Female Figurine|url=false|author=|year=1200–400 BCE|access-date=25 April 2024|publisher=Cleveland Museum of Art}}
+- {{cite web|title=Standing Female Figurine|url=false|author=|year=1200–400 BCE|access-date=10 July 2025|publisher=Cleveland Museum of Art}}

 Source URL: